fpscan/gadsby/_posts/2020-05-14-X-commits-ahead-Y-commits-behind.md

 categories: [git]
 title: GitHub keeps saying “This branch is X commits ahead, Y commits behind”
 ---
-# This branch is X commits ahead, Y commits behind”
+# This branch is X commits ahead, Y commits behind

 There is a easier way to sync your fork with the original repository.
 Open your git: